wuvt/PiFmRds/README.md

 As of May 2016, the RDS signal is output via the headphone jack on the PCI DAC, with the PCM Headphone control set to 55%, or -15.5 dB gain.

+### Todo

+The rds encoder has a perfectly fine socket system for feeding it new track data.
+We just need to actually set up code to grab new track data and feed it into a unix socket, which is...eh, we could get around to it.
+Unfortunately, that would end up requiring us to either sync ffmpeg, rds, and aplay (running at different sample rates), or add gstreamer support to PiFmRds.
+Refer back to the above warning regarding "total hacks".
+I'd argue that this one is arguably the simpler, more stable evil.

 Credits for the underlying RDS encoder to [Christophe Jacquet](http://www.jacquet80.eu/) (F8FTK).

 Copyright 2016, released under the GNU GPL v3.